kessysalvatory/CoMoMo/README.md

 ## Installation

-The easiest way to install CoMoMo is using the devtools package:
+If you have R 4.0.2 or later and use Windows or Mac, the easiest way to install CoMoMo is using the devtools package:

 ``` r
 devtools::install_github("kessysalvatory/CoMoMo")